 After Windows Vista or Windows 7 Service Pack installation is really complete, you will see Welcome Screen.
 Log on and re-run Windows Update to install all other updates released after the Service Pack.

 If you just installed Windows Vista Service Pack 1, you must continue by installing some prerequisite updates to see Windows Vista Service Pack 2 available in Windows Update.

-You might see a large increase in free disk space after installing Windows Vista Service Pack 2, this happens because old System Restore Points are deleted before installing Service Pack 2.
+You might see a large increase in free disk space after installing Windows Vista Service Pack 2, this happens because old System Restore Points are deleted before installing SP2.